86Box/bios-tools/README.md

 86Box BIOS Tools
 ================
-A full toolkit for analyzing and extracting x86 BIOS ROM images (mostly) within the context of the 86Box project.
+A toolkit for analyzing and extracting x86 BIOS ROM images (mostly) within the context of the 86Box project.

 ## System requirements